vdae2304/Metodos-Numericos/Documentacion/English/optimize.md

 - `x`: The solution of the optimization.
 - `jac`: Value of the objective function's gradient.
 - `hess`: Value of the objective function's Hessian.
+- `hess_inv`: Inverse of the objective function’s Hessian; may be an approximation.
 - `success`: Whether or not the optimizer exited successfully.
 - `status`: Description of the cause of termination.
 - `niter`: Number of iterations performed by the optimizer.